Leerrooy95/Arkansas-DOC-Expenditures-2015-2025/README.md

 ### The Key Fact
 **FY 2024 total expenditures: $469,289,163**
-— ADC FY24 Annual Report, page 8 (screenshot below)
+— ADC FY24 Annual Report, page 8 Screenshots in Files as 'img-'

 Arkansas spent **nearly the entire cost** of the proposed new 3,000-bed prison **in a single year of operations** — while simultaneously telling legislators and the public that the state “cannot afford to delay” construction due to lack of funds.